 Other resource management program information is available including: vegetation management (including timber sale information), aquatics management, wilderness areas, wild and scenic rivers, heritage resources, fire, and invasive plants.

-March 18, 2014, 6-8 p.m., the Gifford Pinchot National Forest will report to our communities the results of its 3 year process of working with the public to create an economically and ecologically sustainable forest road system.
+In April 2015 the Gifford Pinchot National Forest will report to our communities the results of its 3 year process of working with the public to create an economically and ecologically sustainable forest road system.